Baccount/Anon_Chat/README.md

 ### Server Arguments

 - `--test` or `-t` - Runs the server in test mode and skips asking user for bridges.
-Ephermal onion service is created by default.
+Ephemeral onion service is created by default.

 ### Client Arguments